dentarg/auth0-blog/_posts/2017-10-20-sqlalchemy-orm-tutorial-for-python-developers.markdown

 The above code snippets show just a subset of the mapping options available on SQLAlchemy.
 In the following sections, we are going to take a deeper look into each one of the available relationship patterns.
 Besides that, [the official documentation is a great reference to learn more about relationship patterns on SQLAlchemy](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html).

+### SQLAlchemy ORM Cascade

+Whenever rows in a particular table are updated or deleted, rows in other tables might need to suffer changes as well.
+These changes can be simple updates, which is called a cascade update, or full deletes, known as cascade delete.
+For example, let's say that we have a table called `shopping_carts`, a table called `products`, and a third one called `shopping_carts_products` that connects shopping carts to products.
+If, for some reason, we need to delete rows from `shopping_carts` we will need to delete the related rows from `shopping_carts_products` as well.
+Otherwise we will end up with a lot of garbage and unfulfilled references in our database.

+To make these kind of operation easily to maintain, SQLAlchemy ORM enables developers to map cascade behavior when using `relationship()` constructs.
+Like that, when operations are performed on _parent_ objects, _child_ objects get update (or deleted) as well.

+In the _SQLAlchemy in Practice_ section, we will see this concept in action.
+However, if more information about this feature is needed, the [SQLAlchemy documentation provides a good chapter about Cascades](http://docs.sqlalchemy.org/en/latest/orm/cascades.html).

 ### SQLAlchemy Sessions

 Sessions, on SQLAlchemy ORM, are the implementation of the [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html) design pattern.
 As explained by Martin Fowler, a Unit of Work is used to maintain a list of objects affected by a business transaction and to coordinate the writing out of these changes.
 This basically means that all changes tracked by Sessions (Units of Works) will be applied to the underlying database together, or none of them will.
 In other words, Sessions are used to guarantee the database consistency.